EricLambrecht/react-timing-hooks/docs/idle-callback-api/useIdleCallback.md

 Use this hook if you want to delay the execution of a function to a time when the browser is idle.

+A good use-case for this might be _user tracking_, for instance.

 See [requestIdleCallback()](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) to learn more about the concept of "idle callbacks".